EQUIPMENT BREAKDOWN

 Business income from breakdown

 If breakdown shuts down operations, business income coverage replaces lost profit and continuing expenses during repair.
-Often the largest financial impact of a breakdown event.
+The right policy limit matters here, since this is often the largest financial impact of a breakdown event.

 Spoilage of refrigerated or perishable goods